vivienbarchet/TenseMusic/docs/index.md

 # Documentation

 The toolbox aims at predicting tension from musical files.
-The tension prediction requires several steps, with feature extraction and tension prediction being the most crucial ones.
+The tension prediction requires several steps, beginning with loading the audio and cutting off silence from the files.
+The next step involves extracting loudness, tempo, onset frequency, pitch height, and dissonance from the audio files.
+These features are then, in a final step, used to predict the perceived tension.
+An additional optional step includes sonifying some of the features to evaluate the extraction performance for the specific piece at hand.

+The tension extraction relies on the tension model developed by Farbood and Upham (https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00998/full).

 Please note that the toolbox was developed to work with .wav files.
 Consider transforming your music files to .wav in order to use the functions.